Git Context Controller: Manage the Context of LLM-based Agents like Git: Method

 The second file is \textbf{\texttt{log.md}}, which stores the fine-grained reasoning trace of the agent’s execution.
 This includes every OTA (Observation–Thought–Action) cycle that occurs between commits.
 Each reasoning step is appended to \texttt{log.md} in real-time, forming a continuous trace of low-level decision-making.
 Upon committing, the relevant slice of this log is referenced to construct the summary in \texttt{commit.md}.

 Finally, \textbf{\texttt{metadata.yaml}}, captures structured meta-level information.
 It includes details such as the current file structure of the project, per-file responsibilities, environment configurations, dependency graphs, or module interfaces.
 By default, commonly useful segments like \texttt{file\_structure} and \texttt{env\_config} are defined, while additional entries can be manually added by human users as needed.
-This file is updated on demand—typically during or after a \texttt{COMMIT}—when structural or configuration changes are detected.
+This file is updated on demand—typically during or after a \texttt{COMMIT}, when structural or configuration changes are detected.
 Together, these files provide a layered, interpretable view of agent reasoning from abstract goals to step-level execution.